Garlic Scape Pesto

 ¼ cup butter (½ stick), cubed or sliced

 ¼ cup extra-virgin olive oil

-a few sprigs of fresh thyme or ½ tsp dried
+A few sprigs of fresh thyme or ½ teaspoon dried

 ½ cup dry white wine

-8 oz soft goat cheese, at room temperature
+8 ounces soft goat cheese, at room temperature

 ¼ cup heavy cream